-First Round Destination Procedure Non-Trauma patients to each Alameda County receiving hospital (for a total of 6): ✓Two (2) "Immediate" ✓Four (4) "Delayed" and/or "Minor" e.a.: Medical incident.
-HazMat
+First Round Desti nation Procedure Non-Trauma patients to each Alameda County receiving hospital (for a total of 6): ✓Two (2) "Immediate" Trauma patients to each Alameda County Trauma Center (for a total of 7): ✓ Three "Immediate" ✓ Four (4) "Delayed" and/or "Minor" e.g.: Medical incident, HazMat ✓ Four (4) "Delayed" and/or "Minor"

 - 5.8 ACRECC in conjunction with the incident command structure will track patient numbers, acuity and destinations in ReddiNet in as close to real-time as possible.
 ReddiNet will serve as the primary mechanism notifying receiving facilities of the number and acuity of incoming patients.
 Receiving hospitals will enter patient names and other relevant information into ReddiNet.
 This will facilitate patient accountability and reunification.
 On scene EMS Supervisors may also have the ability to enter information into ReddiNet - 5.9 Verbal notification to hospitals: In a Level I MCI, transporting units should contact the receiving hospital enroute to give an abbreviated report on the patient(s) status and ETA.
-In a Level II or III MCI, if ReddiNet is unavailable or non-functional, a medical communications coordinator should be designated to notify receiving facilities of the number and acuity of incoming patients. - 5.10 Incident Log The Transportation Unit Leader should maintain an incident log - 5.11 The on-scene Incident Commander or designee (ie. Medical Group Supervisor or Transportation Unit Leader) should contact ACRECC during and at the conclusion of the MCI to provide and reconcile patient tracking information to ensure accountability - RESOURCE MANAGEMENT The Incident Commander has the overall responsibility for developing objectives and requesting the necessary resources required to mitigate the incident.
-There will be no selfdispatching.
+In a Level II or III MCI, if ReddiNet is unavailable or non-functional, a medical communications coordinator should be designated to notify receiving facilities of the number and acuity of incoming patients. - 5.10 Incident Log The Transportation Unit Leader should maintain an incident log - 5.11 The on-scene Incident Commander or designee (ie. Medical Group Supervisor or Transportation Unit Leader) should contact ACRECC during and at the conclusion of the MCI to provide and reconcile patient tracking information to ensure accountability - 6.
+RESOURCE MANAGEMENT The Incident Commander has the overall responsibility for developing objectives and requesting the necessary resources required to mitigate the incident.
+There will be no self-dispatching.
 Clear communications between all involved agencies is imperative - 6.1 The following items are MCI Management points to consider - ▶ The three "T's" ensure that Triage, Treatment and Transport have been addressed - ▶ Request resources through the Incident Commander in the early stages of the incident.
 Ensure adequate personnel and equipment - ► Establish staging areas.
-Transport Units and/or other units that do not immediately have an assignment should report to the designated staging area and wait for instructions - ▶ Use a one-way traffic pattern.
+Transport Units and/or other units that do not immediately have an assignment should report to the designated staging area and wait for instructions - ► Use a one-way traffic pattern.
 Transport units should be staged to assure good access and egress from Loading Area - ▶ All incoming units drop off required EMS equipment at a designated location - ► County Disaster Trailers shall be requested through ACRECC - 6.2 Use ICS identification vests.
 At a minimum the IC, Medical Group Supervisor, Triage and Treatment, and Transportation Unit Leader should be clearly identified with vests